srcshelton/gentoo-ebuilds/sys-kernel/cix-sources/files/ACPI_TABLE_UPGRADE.md

 who later configure a kernel source tree.
 It is not needed merely to boot the pre-built kernel.

-If the firmware is not a supported Radxa 1.2.x or 1.3.0 release, make the first boot with `acpi_table_upgrade=off`.
+If the firmware does not retain the supported stock ACPI layout, make the first boot with `acpi_table_upgrade=off`.
 A matching board name alone is not proof that an alternative firmware publishes compatible ACPI namespaces and resources.